Genetic Testing Predicts Effectiveness of AREDS Supplements for AMD

-How much is the genetic test?
+How much is a genetic test?

 The only commercial genetics test currently available is made by the Canadian company ArcticDx.
 A cheek swab is all it takes to evaluate the underlying genetic profile that could indicate the appropriateness of specific supplements.
 The test, covered under some health insurance plans, costs around $500.2 It is important to talk to your doctor and health plan to find out if the test is appropriate for you, and whether its cost may be covered by your insurance.

-Genetic testing results and nutritional supplements
+Genetic testing and eye vitamins

 The results of genetic testing can offer prescribers insight into pharmacological management, allowing them to select the optimal nutritional supplement for each patient with AMD.4 The updated study results indicate that an AREDS formulation could help about 35 percent of patients, and be harmful to nearly 13 percent of those with a particular genetic marker, quickening the loss of vision.2